-- They’re readily available in the US.
+They’re readily available in the US.
 And by that I mean they have a US-based online store and they do 2-day priority shipping for a flat fee of $9 ($15 for outside of US).
-It’s much easier than navigating through CDJapan or eBay to source brushes from Japan.
-If you visit their CA showroom or attend IMATS, you can see and buy their brushes in person!
+It’s much easier than navigating through CDJapan or eBay to source directly from Japan.
+If you visit their CA showroom or attend IMATS, you can even purchase them in person!

-- Their beginner J-series is very reasonably priced.
-You’re looking at MAC brush prices, except the brush is softer and quality is better (I don’t own MAC brushes, but that’s the general consensus).
-The only difference between the J series and their more expensive series (assuming the brush number is the same) is the handle.
+Their beginner J-series is very reasonably priced.
+You’re looking at MAC prices, except Hakuhodo is softer and quality is better (I don’t own MAC brushes, but that’s the general consensus).
+The only difference between the J series and their more expensive series (assuming the number is the same) is the handle.

-- The selection is incredible.
-I spent days trying to decide which brush to get because there were So.
+The selection is incredible.
+I spent days trying to decide which ones to get because there were So.
 Many.
 Options.
 So don’t worry, you’ll definitely find something that fits your skin type and makeup needs.

-- They’re hand assembled in Japan.
+They’re hand assembled in Japan.
 Which means each brush is carefully put together and inspected by an artisan to make sure it meets their stringent quality.
-This isn’t a guarantee that all brushes are flawless, but the chances of getting a “faulty” brush is much lower.
+This isn’t a guarantee that they’re all are flawless, but the chances of getting a “faulty” one is much lower.

-- J5529 Eye Shadow Brush ($17) – I love this brush – it’s the perfect size for my crease area and it’s a beast at blending as well.
-Probably my most used eye brush.
+- J5529 Eye Shadow Brush ($17) – I love this!
+It’s the perfect size for my crease area and it’s a beast at blending as well.
+Probably my most used one for the eye area.

 - J5523 Eye Shadow Brush ($19) – Another wonderful gem.
-This is bigger than the 5529, so I use it for applying a base color and blending, the latter which it is incredible at.
-I’ve never tried the MAC217, which this is comparable to, but everyone says this is superior in every way.
+This is bigger than the J5529, so I use it for applying a base color and blending, the latter which it is incredible at.
+I’ve never tried the MAC217, which this is comparable to, but everyone says the Hakuhodo is superior in every way.

 - J242 Eye Shadow Brush ($18) – I love using this to pat eye shadow on my lid, and then lightly blend it in.
-I feel like this one is not being used to its full potential yet.
+I also use it occasionally to create a softer outer v.

 - G5514 Eye Shadow Brush ($17) – If you have a smaller crease, this one is great for doing the outer v and blending it out.
 I also like using it to apply shadow under my eyes along the waterline, and in the inner corners.
 Basically it’s perfect for finer details.

 - G5528 Eye Shadow Brush ($30) – I’m ashamed to say that I have not used this one yet.
-It’s a very dense brush that I originally picked up for smudging, but between the above 4 brushes, I couldn’t squeeze this one in D:
+It’s quite dense and while I originally picked up for smudging, I ended up just using the G5514 for that purpose.

 - B110/J110 Blush Brush ($54) – A super versatile brush that can be used for bronzer, blush, or powder, though I mainly use it for blush.
 This is really soft and picks up just the right amount of color to give my cheeks the perfect glow.
 Love this.

-I was so impressed the first time I used the Hakuhodo brushes that I took a selfie in Instagram stories (something that never happens) because my eye makeup was on point (you know, compared to previously):
+I was so impressed the first time I used the Hakuhodo brushes that I took a selfie in Instagram stories because my eye makeup was on point (you know, compared to previously):

-There’s something magical about how these brushes just seem to pick up and deposit just the right amount of color on my lids, so I never have to worry about ending up with patches of color.
-That and these brushes make blending so easy, but I’m pretty sure I’ve said that already.
+There’s something magical about how Hakuhodo brushes just seem to pick up and deposit just the right amount of color on my lids, so I never have to worry about ending up with patches of color.
+Plus they make blending so easy, but I’m pretty sure I’ve said that already.

-Of course, you might take my praises with a grain of salt considering the brushes I was using before.
-Would I have the same positive experience if I was using Sigma or Mac brushes already?
+Of course, you might take my praises with a grain of salt considering the tools I was using before.
+Would I have the same positive experience if I was using Sigma or Mac already?
 Probably, though I’m not sure the difference would be as drastic.

-First of all, synthetic brushes ≠ bad brushes by any means, and some of them are just as soft and luxurious on the skin as the Hakuhodo (and also just as, if not more, expensive).
-Plus if you use any cream or liquid products, synthetic brushes are definitely the way to go.
+First of all, synthetic ≠ bad by any means, and some of them are just as soft and luxurious on the skin as the Hakuhodo (and also just as, if not more, expensive).
+Plus if you use any cream or liquid products, synthetic is definitely the way to go.

 For example I still use my Real Technique buffing brush for my foundation, and I recently bought the giant IT for Ulta All Over Powder Brush for all over powder (because ordering a single powder brush from Hakuhodo and paying $9 for shipping seemed silly), and that thing feels like a bunny on my face.

-In the end it all comes down to the quality of the brush itself.
-That was probably the most DUH statement ever, but what I’m trying to say is that the hair type or a brush’s origin isn’t an automatic guarantee of a great brush – it’s a combination of all the different factors.
+In the end it all comes down to the quality.
+That was probably the most DUH statement ever, but what I’m trying to say is that the hair type or a brand origin isn’t an automatic guarantee of a great brush – it’s a combination of all the different factors.

-Also, while you do need to pay more for better quality brushes, you definitely don’t need to sell your home or your child to have a decent collection.
-There are some expensive brushes out there that really aren’t worth the $$$, and then there are some affordable brushes that are of great value.
+Also, while you do need to pay more for better quality, you definitely don’t need to sell your home or your child to have a decent collection.
+There are some expensive options out there that really aren’t worth the $$$, and then there are some affordable brushes that are of great value.